If you’re a tech startup, bootstrapping your own R&D may be a bad idea. The current IT landscape makes it a risk that may doom your company. Really!

-You should think about your R&D the same way as most companies now think about their infrastructure.
+You should think about your startup R&D the same way as most companies now think about their infrastructure.
 You have a choice between on-premise or ‘As a Service’ (aka Cloud) compute options.
 I believe these options also exist and need to be considered for your R&D if you want your startup takeoff telemetry to be firmly in the green.

 Scarcity of Talent

 Talent has never been as scarce as today.
 The big FAGA (Facebook, Amazon, Google, Apple) type players can and will acquire all available top talent.
 The few remaining A players will choose well-funded startups that can pay top dollars and offer an equity plan.
 If you are still early with only love money to spend, these people are out of reach.
 You’ll be left to choose amongst below average candidates.
 To successfully launch a tech startup, you need senior, multi-talented, creative and high throughput developers who will make the right decisions and can attract other developers through their own networks.

 Even if you are the lucky one and have deeper pockets, finding and hiring this team of initial developers will take time.
 Time your investors may not care for.
 You are probably asked to deliver your MVP over the next 3 to 6 months.
 And if you have the network or attractiveness to create this core team of 3 to 7 members, cohesion will initially be low and may never emerge.
 In a professional sports league, the annual all-star game players would not be able to defeat the best team in the league.

 After the MVP phase, you will need to do things differently.
 You proved that your business model makes sense.
 Now, you need a solid solution to accelerate your growth.

 You may want to divert startup R&D budget toward marketing and sales.
 If you then let go of developers, you will lose your internal IP.